rfrht/Voicemeeter-FT-991A/README.md

 The audio is then sent to the VoiceMeeter, which undergoes a light transformation and compression, and is then fed to the FT-991A.

-The VoiceMeeter channel, setup and configuration is described at [this QRZ thread](https://forums.qrz.com/index.php?threads/going-software-defined.650584/) - So this should be your stop number one.
+The VoiceMeeter channel, setup and configuration is described at [the wiki page](https://github.com/rfrht/Voicemeeter-FT-991A/wiki) - So this should be your stop number one.
 There are a number of Radio's Setup configuration clauses that should be checked too, so please visit the above article.
-If you have any questions, please do ask in the QRZ thread.
+If you have any questions, please QRZ and drop me an e-mail - or just file an Github issue.

 To signal the TX mode I use either the footswitch (99% of time) or if I'm real lazy, VOX mode.